peruskallio/c5_symfony_forms_example/README.md

 ```

-Then, in your view, you print out the form like this:
+Then, in your view, you print out the form like this (using twig templates):

 ```twig